Tags

 Objective: Provide efficient resolution

 Nobody likes waiting.
-You need a robust system in place to ensure calls are answered quickly and that agents are equipped to resolve issues without passing customers back and forth.
+You need a system in place to ensure calls are answered quickly and that agents are equipped to resolve issues without passing customers back and forth.
 Even if a query is complex, customers need to know you’re on the case—and how long it’s likely to take.

 Your help desk can use Dialpad tools such as automatic call distribution (ACD) to find the first available agent or smart routing to find the most suitable person for the task.
 Self-service automations like IVR (interactive voice response) can also reduce wait times.